 At the oral defense, you will provide an overview of the proposed research project.
 During the Preliminary Examination, you are typically expected to exhibit a clear understanding of the research problem, an awareness of pertinent background literature and current efforts, and a reasoned plan for answering the research question.
 The committee members may question you about the project and provide feedback regarding the logic of the study, issues of design and data analysis, and any concerns about the feasibility or acceptability of the project.
 At the conclusion of the oral defense, you are asked to leave and the committee members may discuss any necessary changes in the study for it to be approved.
 The committee invites you back and orally shares the general nature of any proposed changes, which may require you to respond, rewrite your plan as necessary, and distribute the revised plan to the committee.
 The study should then be executed in accord with the revised plan.

-Each examining committee member must complete the rubric form.
-The completed rubrics must be placed in the provided envelope or folder and returned to the Graduate Office along with the signed examination Form 8 (“Report of the Preliminary Examining Committee”).
-Committee members who attend the examination remotely may send in their completed rubric forms separately.
+After the exam, each committee member will be asked to approve via an online form.
+Each examining committee member must also complete the rubric form.
+The completed rubrics must be placed in the provided envelope or folder and returned to the Graduate Office.
+Committee members who attend the examination remotely email their completed rubric forms.

 If you pass the Preliminary Examination, the Graduate Advisory Committee certifies that you have passed the examination by signing the “Report of the Preliminary Examining Committee” furnished by the ENE Graduate Office.
 If you fail the Preliminary Examination, at least one academic session (Fall, Spring, or Summer) must elapse before a re-examination is permitted.